Emergency Plumbing Kit: 15 Must-Have Items Every Homeowner Needs

 Get matched with companies for your specific needs

-A plumbing emergency can turn into thousands of dollars in water damage within minutes — but most homeowners have nothing more than an old plunger under the sink.
-Building a proper emergency plumbing kit costs less than a single after-hours service call, and it can stop a crisis in its tracks before a plumber even arrives.
+A plumbing emergency can turn into thousands of dollars in water damage within minutes, but most homeowners have nothing more than an old plunger under the sink.
+Building a proper emergency plumbing kit costs less than a single after-hours service call in 2026, and it can stop a crisis in its tracks before a plumber even arrives.

 In this guide, we break down all 15 essential items you need, explain exactly how and when to use each one, and tell you where to store your kit so it's always within reach.
-Whether you're facing a burst pipe, a stubborn drain clog, or a leaking fixture, you'll know precisely what to grab — and what to do with it.
+Whether you're facing a burst pipe, a stubborn drain clog, or a leaking fixture, you'll know precisely what to grab and what to do with it.
+We also cover the new smart leak-detection gear and push-to-connect fittings that many homeowners are adding to their kits in 2026.

 Key Pinch Points

-• Always shut off water first: locate your shut-off key and main valve now
+• Shut off water first: locate your curb key and main valve now

 • Two plunger types needed: flange for toilets, cup for sinks and tubs